"The City of Biloxi is aiming to kick off the New Year with a project that will

 The Seattle Times: Local News: Hope fades on the Gulf Coast:

 "The first anniversary a few weeks later brought a surge of interest.
-But now?
+But now?and later:

 'I'm here choking back the tears,' Wright said.